Cameron-Sheehan/ChargeUp-Data-Analysis/README.md

 For more information on managing conda environments, see: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

-Then activate the environment by running:
+Next, activate the environment by running:

 `source activate ChargeUp` (Mac OS) or `activate ChargeUp` (Windows)